johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 -	On balance, are discipleship movements a worthwhile investment?

-- 	What are you prepared to invest in helping to establish a discipleship movement?
+- 	What are you prepared to invest, what are you prepared to renounce, in order to help the establishment of a discipleship movement?

 # Information #